 - Place the flour, sugar, baking powder, salt, cut butter, and vegetable oil into a stand mixer fitted with a paddle attachment or into a large mixing bowl to use a hand mixer.

 - At low speed, combine the ingredients until the mixture resembles coarse wet sand.

 - Stir in the eggs, one at a time.
 Scrape the sides of the bowl after each addition.

-- Add the sour cream, buttermilk, oil, and rum.
+- Add the sour cream, coconut milk, and rum.
 Stir until just combined.

-- Pour the batter into the prepared cake pan(s) and bake for 50-60 minutes (for a bundt cake), until a tester comes out clean.
-If you are baking in loaf pans or as a sheet cake, the baking time is closer to 35-45 minutes since the cake is not as thick.
+- Pour the batter into the prepared cake pan(s) and bake for 50-60 minutes (for a bundt cake) until a tester comes out clean.
+If baking in loaf pans or as a sheet cake, the baking time is closer to 35-45 minutes since the cake is not as thick.

 - Remove from the oven and place on a rack.
 Prepare the rum-soaking glaze.

 - In a saucepan over medium heat, melt the butter, water, and sugar together.
 Stir and cook until the sugar is dissolved.
-Continue to cook an additional 4-5 minutes until the syrup thickens slightly, stir frequently.
+Continue to cook for 4-5 minutes until the syrup thickens slightly, stirring frequently.

 - Remove the syrup from the heat and stir in the coconut rum.